-Francesca is a criminal practitioner who has developed a significant practice in complex fraud, confiscation and regulatory work over the last twenty-one years, whilst maintaining her expertise in cases involving serious sexual, violence and drugs offences.
+Francesca is a criminal practitioner who has developed a significant practice in complex fraud, conspiracy, confiscation and regulatory work over the last twenty-two years, whilst maintaining her expertise in cases involving serious sexual, violence and drugs offences.
 Francesca both defends and prosecutes, and also undertakes work on behalf of a number of local authorities in pursuing the more complex regulatory prosecutions.

 Professional Panel Appointments

 - Appointed Recorder: September 2019.

 - Grade 3 appointed advocate on the Crown Prosecution Service (CPS) Unified Prosecution List.

 - Appointed to the rape panel of approved CPS advocates.

 - Appointed to the Specialist lists for Fraud (Grade 3) and POCA (Grade 2).

 - Appointed advocate for the General Dental Council (GDC).

 - Criminal Bar Association.